leterDieu/Stellarity-mcoc/docs/items/kaleidoscope.md

 ## Trivia
 - Dying to a Kaleidoscope's discharge in PvP will result in a custom death message - `VICTIM couldn't stand PLAYER's heat`.
-    - This is... quite an obvious joke right there.
-- The sounds used to indicate max charge and the ones used for discharges come from the Dynamo enchantment from Minecraft: Dungeons.
+- The sounds used to indicate max charge and the ones used for discharges were taken from the Dynamo enchantment from Minecraft: Dungeons.
 - Kaleidoscope is one of the 4 unbreakable items in Stellarity, the other 3 being the [Dragonblade](dragonblade.md), maxed out [Frigid Harvester](frigid_harvester.md) and [Ancient Wooden Sword](ancient_wooden_sword.md).
 - Before v2.1a, Kaleidoscope used to be a greatsword and used a Netherite Sword as its base item.
-    - It got reworked into an axe as the community felt like Stellarity needs its own axe item.
+    - It got reworked into an axe as the community felt like Stellarity needed its own axe item.

 ## History
+=== "**2.2.0**"
+	- :green_circle: Reduced fire duration dropoff on splash damage ([70%, 50%, 30%] -> [80%, 65%, 50%])
+	- :green_circle: Increased level 2 charge splash range (2.4 blocks -> 2.7 blocks)
+	- :green_circle: Increased damage on all charge levels.
+	- :red_circle: Increased charge time by 50%.
+	- :red_circle: Being hurt now halves current charge progress.
+	- :bug: Fixed charge damage being reflected back to the player if an enemy is killed with the axe  before discharge damage is applied.
+	- :bug: Fixed 2nd charge not dealing any splash damage.

 === "**v2.1a**"
+	- :green_circle: Discharges now receive 50% of melee damage bonuses.
 	- Now makes ambient particles while held.
-	- Reworked from a greatsword to an axe.
-	- Increased base damage (7 -> 10).
+	- :red_circle: Increased base damage (7 -> 10).
-	- Reduced attack speed (1.2 -> 0.8).
+	- :red_circle: Reduced attack speed (1.2 -> 0.8).
-	- Increased charge time (4.5s -> 5s).
+	- :red_circle: Increased charge time (4.5s -> 5s).
+	- :red_circle: Discharges now set mobs on fire.
+	- :red_circle: Reduced 1st charge damage (`2 + charge/10` -> `charge/10`).
+	- :red_circle: Reduced 2nd charge damage (`6 + charge/10` -> `4 + charge/10`).
+	- :yellow_circle: Changed discharge armor penetration (20% -> [15%, 25%, 35%], depending on charge level).
+	- :yellow_circle: Changed from a greatsword to a greataxe.
+	- :bug: Fixed base discharge and splash damage stacking, resulting in absurd damage outputs.
-	- Fixed discharge damage sometimes being too low.
+	- :bug: Fixed discharge damage sometimes being too low.
-	- Discharges now set mobs on fire.
+	- :bug: Discharge is no longer triggered if hit entity survives initial hit and dies to any sort of damage over time later.
+	- Changed item sounds and particles.
 	- Added a few death message variants in PvP.
-	- Reduced 1st charge damage (`2 + charge/10` -> `charge/10`).
-	- Reduced 2nd charge damage (`6 + charge/10` -> `4 + charge/10`).
-	- Changed discharge armor penetration (20% -> [15%, 25%, 35%], depending on charge level).
-	- Changed item sounds and particles.
-	- Fixed base discharge and splash damage stacking, resulting in absurd damage outputs.
-	- Discharges now receive 50% of melee damage bonuses.
-	- Discharge is no longer triggered if hit entity survives initial hit and dies to any sort of damage over time later.

 === "**v2.0c**"
-    - Reduced max charge time by 0.5s.
+    - :green_circle: Reduced max charge time by 0.5s.
-    - Now unbreakable.
+    - :green_circle: Now unbreakable.

 === "**v2.0a**"
-    - Introduced.
+    - :rocket: Introduced.